-- Keep copies of all letters and emails between you and your landlord. - Keep copies of rental receipts, payments, and security deposit payments. - Get all agreements in writing.
+- Keep copies of all written communications (letters, texts, and emails) between you and your landlord. - Keep receipts for rental payments, the security deposit, and other payments. - Get all agreements in writing.
 If the agreement is not written and you disagree later, it will be your word against your landlord's.